In 2017, we decided to finally jump on the LED grow light band wagon.

 The extra COB’s I purchased were $59, but this wasn’t entirely necessary and more of a personal preference for future flexibility.

 After calculating things, the best deal for me was the kit from Timber.
 This also allowed me to get up and running in a few days instead of waiting 2-3+ weeks for Amazon and other places to actually get here.
 I want to grow plants, not dink around waiting for my project to finally arrive.

-Building The DIY COB LED From A Kit:
+Building The DIY COB LED From A Kit

-My first test didn’t work, so I had to break out the multimeter.
+My first test of the lighting didn’t work, so I had to break out the multimeter.
 I figured out one of my connections between the COB and COB holder was not making good contact.
 Easily fixed and I was off to the races.

 After I made sure the default kit worked, swapping in the other LED’s I purchased was super easy.
 I just had to unscrew a couple of hex screws, clean the heat sink with alcohol, insert the COB into the holder and apply new thermal protection.
-(Similar to what you’d do when installing a CPU in a computer.)
+(Similar to what you’d do when installing a CPU fan in a computer.)

 I was impressed that other than aluminum angle bracket and frame hardware, I didn’t need anything else that wasn’t in the kit from Timber.
 It was practically plug and play as far as DIY kits go.